 Step 7: Full Implementation and Continuous Monitoring

 Once the system is tested and improved, it can be launched on a larger scale.
 Government officials, real estate agents, and property buyers should receive training to understand how to use it.
 Regular security updates and monitoring will help keep the system safe and reliable.
-Governments and businesses can also use Custom Blockchain Development solutions to make further enhancements.
+Governments and businesses can also use Custom Blockchain solutions to make further enhancements.

 Real-World Examples of Blockchain-Powered Land Registries